zefredz/fixmyapp/README.md

 ## Install

-__There is no install script yet !__ Read app/setup/INSTALL.md for instructions.
+__There is no install script yet !__

+  git clone REPO_URL fixmyapp
+  cd fixmyapp
+  composer install

+Read app/setup/INSTALL.md for more instructions

 ## Run the application